 One of my favorite late lunch haunts is a cocktail lounge next to a Chinese restaurant.
 The bar is uncrowded mid-afternoon and the Wi-Fi is great, so I can spread out and catch up on a few chores.
 The bartender, who I consider a friend and therapist, doesn’t mind if I bring in my Kung Pao Chicken and enjoy it with a cold beer or two.

-She shared last week that she lost her husband on Thanksgiving a year ago.
+She shared with me that she lost her husband on Thanksgiving a year ago.
 She told me how she’s changed and grown in her year of grief.
 She was excited about spending Thanksgiving with her kids in Key West, eating seafood instead of turkey.
 She’s not the same person she was last year.
 She’s proud of herself for being so tough.
 I so wanted to leap over the bar and hug her.

 When I was first single again, I didn’t know who I was or what I wanted to be.
 I only knew I wasn’t the same.
 I crammed so much into that first year, trying to find a North Star.
 I even had a psychic reading which was, in fact, helpful.
 Here I was – with a chance to become anything I dreamed.
 I didn’t want to blow it.